Englewood Gun Violence Prevention Program

 International RJ Research Endeavor

-The Adler School of Professional Psychology is engaging both the Chicago and Vancouver campuses in research about how Restorative Justice practices have been implemented in courts, schools, and communities at large in both respective metropolitan areas.
+The Adler University is engaging both the Chicago and Vancouver campuses in research about how Restorative Justice practices have been implemented in courts, schools, and communities at large in both respective metropolitan areas.
 This inventory research project examines the varied practices, the degree of formal collaboration with justice systems, and use of data-driven outcome measures.
 A white paper comparing practices in the two areas and highlighting recommendations for furthering restorative approaches as evidence-based, mainstream alternatives to incarceration is forthcoming.